LilyN11/Deep_Learning/README.md

 ## Tasks:
 ### Literature Review Questions
 * Why semi-supervised vs fully supervised (e.g. more efficient and less training data)
+* From Slides:
+*   Why the problem
+*   Which algorithm, loss, optimiser, training strategy?
+*   Does additional data help
+*   metrics for segmentation tasks?
+*   What are the experiments to compare these networks?
+*   What can we conclude from the results?
 ### Methodlogical Tasks
 * (2) baseline fully supervised models (with pixel mask)
 * (2) baseline weakly supervised model